 Fry Survival

 It was possible to estimate survival of marked fry to smolthood and adulthood as a byproduct of the aging validation study.
-The total contribution to the adult population by marked fry released into Shaul Pond was estimated by return year by dividing the sum of expanded adult recoveries (in both catch and escapement) in that return year by the overnight tag retention rate reported for the appropriate tag code.
+The total contribution to the adult population by marked fry released into Shaul Pond was estimated by return year by dividing the sum of expanded adult recoveries (in both harvest and escapement) in that return year by the overnight tag retention rate reported for the appropriate tag code.
 The result was divided by the marine survival rate for Berners River smolts (same return year) to estimate the number of those fish that survived to smolthood and were not sacrificed as smolts for the aging validation study.
 The number of fish associated with each release group that were sacrificed as smolts was estimated by dividing the number of tags recovered by the overnight retention rate for that code.

 Survival to smolthood and adulthood for each group of fry released into Shaul Pond was estimated by adding the estimated number of adipose-clipped smolts from the release group that migrated from the system to the number sacrificed as smolts during migration (across all sea-entry years), and dividing the result by the total number released of adipose-clipped fry associated with the same tag code.